In Tents

 Fort Flagler State Park

 It’s okay to be bored by trees.
 Coastal Fort Flagler, on an island just east of Port Townsend, blends the nature stuff with nineteenth-century artillery batteries, now overgrown relics perfect for exploring.
 Two campgrounds, one on the lower beach and another in the upper forest, have 61 tent sites and 55 RV spots, and history experts lead weekend tours of gun emplacements and a 1905 military hospital.
-No army ever invaded Puget Sound, but you can’t say we weren’t ready.
+No army ever invaded the Puget Sound, but you can’t say we weren’t ready.

 Deception Pass State Park